thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/microcontrollers/thingsboard-synchronize-device-state-using-attribute-requests-block.md

 ...
 ```

-As you can see - we have 2 callbacks, the first one is for shared attributes and the second one is for client attributes.
-The first one receives response with blinking Interval to set the correct period for blinking.
+We have two callbacks:
+* Shared Attributes Callback:
+  This callback is specific to shared attributes.
+Its primary function is to receive a response containing the blinking interval, which determines the appropriate blinking period.;
+* Client Attributes Callback:
-The second callback receives mode and state of the LED to save it and set them.
+  This callback is specific to client attributes.
+It receives information regarding the mode and state of the LED.
+Once this data is received, the system saves and sets these parameters.

 This functionality allows us to keep the actual state after rebooting.

 - Attribute requests: